Sal Pace

-Sal Pace (born December 14, 1976) is an American politician and marijuana advocate who served as a member of the Colorado House of Representatives, where he represented House District 46, which includes western Pueblo, Colorado from 2008 to 2012.
+Sal Pace (born December 14, 1976) is an American politician, General Manager of the Front Range Passenger Rail District, professional ultimate frisbee team franchise owner and drug reform pioneer who served as a member of the Colorado House of Representatives, where he represented House District 46, which includes western Pueblo, Colorado from 2008 to 2012.
 During his time at the state house, Pace served as the Colorado House minority leader.
-In 2012, he ran against incumbent congressman Republican Scott Tipton in Colorado's 3rd Congressional District, although Tipton was ultimately re-elected.
-He then served as a County Commissioner of Pueblo County, Colorado until 2019.
+He also served as a County Commissioner of Pueblo County, Colorado until 2019.

 Early life and education

-Pace, the youngest of nine children, moved to Colorado when he was 18.
-He attended Fort Lewis College, where he majored in political science and was appointed by the State Board of Agriculture to serve on a search committee for a Fort Lewis College president.
-He then attended Louisiana State University, earning a master's degree in American political theory.
+Pace, the youngest of nine children, grew up in Essex, Connecticut and graduated from Williston Northampton School in 1995.
+He moved to Colorado when he was 18 to attend Fort Lewis College.
+He attended Louisiana State University, earning a master's degree in American political theory..

+General Manager Front Range Passenger Rail District

+Pace is the General Manager of the Front Range Passenger Rail District (FRPRD), a political subdivision of the State of Colorado responsible for planning and developing passenger rail service along Colorado's Front Range.
+Appointed in 2025, Pace oversees the District's efforts to advance the Colorado Connector (CoCo) passenger rail program, including service planning, stakeholder engagement, funding strategies, and coordination with local governments, freight railroads, and state agencies.

-Career
+Political Career

 Pace taught American government at Pueblo Community College and Colorado State University–Pueblo.

 Pace served as a legislative aide to John Salazar in the Colorado House of Representatives, where he worked on water and health care legislation.
 When Salazar was elected to the U.S. House of Representatives, Pace continued to work for him as a District Director, Congressional staffer, and as the manager of Salazar's 2006 re-election campaign.

 Pace was elected to the Colorado House of Representatives in 2008 and served until 2012.
 During his time in the house, Pace advocated for statewide marijuana legalization.
 In 2012, recreational marijuana use was legalized through Colorado Amendment 64.
-Pace has drafted and sponsored several bills related to marijuana policy and has been credited with transforming Pueblo County, Colorado into the "Napa Valley of cannabis."
+Pace had drafted and sponsored several bills related to marijuana policy and has been credited with transforming Pueblo County, Colorado into the "Napa Valley of cannabis."
 Since leaving the State House, Pace continued to specialize in marijuana policy on the county level.
 Pace serves on the national board of the Marijuana Policy Project, which advocates for liberalizing marijuana laws within states.
-He also sits on the national advisory board at HeadCount's Cannabis Voter Project.
-In Colorado, Pace is a Governor-appointed board member on the Institute of Cannabis Research.

 After the 2018 Colorado gubernatorial election, Pace was selected to serve as a co-chair on Governor-elect Jared Polis' transition team.

-Pace currently consults in government affairs and cannabis policy.